avocado-framework/avocado/docs/source/GetStartedGuide.rst

     INSTRUMENTED /usr/share/avocado/tests/warntest.py
     INSTRUMENTED /usr/share/avocado/tests/whiteboard.py

+These Python files are considered by Avocado to contain ``INSTRUMENTED`` tests.

+..
+These should refer to proper simple tests example but they are currently lacking in our tree.
+See GitHub issue #628.

-Here, ``INSTRUMENTED`` means that the files there are Python files with an Avocado test class in them This means those tests have access to all Avocado APIs and facilities.
-Let's try to list a directory with a bunch of executable shell scripts::
+Let's now list a directory with a bunch of executable shell scripts::

-    $ avocado list examples/wrappers/
+   $ avocado list /usr/share/avocado/examples/wrappers
     SIMPLE examples/wrappers/dummy.sh
     SIMPLE examples/wrappers/ltrace.sh
     SIMPLE examples/wrappers/perf.sh